i-dot-ai/platform-terraform-test/README.md

 - You'll have 45-50 minutes to workthrough the exercise.

+- Feel free to make as many adjustments to the file(s) as you see fit.

 ### Getting started / pre-requisties

 - Ensure you have Terraform on your machine. `Version: >= 1.11.3`